Features

 • How to create child resources using a context menu and modal dialog

-• How to delete resources using context menu
+• How to delete resources using a context menu

 • You can move resources using drag and drop